Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

   * page shouldn't lose state when loading new code
   * browser should report errors accurately in the right source files

+### Babel

+Webpack can't do all this alone though - it needs a compiler.

+We're going to use Babel to compile our JSX and ES6 code into the kind of code all browsers understand, ES5.
+Don't worry if you're not ready to learn ES6, you can read the ES5 version of React+d3.js.

+Babel isn't really a compiler because it produces JavaScript, not machine code, but it's very important at this point.
+According to the roadmap, browsers aren't expected to fully support ES6 until some time in 2017.
+This is a long time to wait, so the community came up with transpilers, which let us use some ES6 features *right now*.
+Yay!

+Transpilers are even the officially encouraged stepping stone towards full ES6 support.

+To give you a rough idea of what Babel does with your code, here's a fat arrow function with JSX.
+Don't worry if you don't understand this code just yet, we'll go through that later.

+{linenos=no}
+    () => (<div>Hello there</div>)

+After Babel transpiles that line into ES5, it looks like this:

+{linenos=no}
+    (function () {
+      return React.createElement(
+        'div',
+        null,
+        'Hello there'
+      );
+    });

+Babel developers have created a [playground that live-compiles](https://babeljs.io/repl/) code for you.
+Have fun.

+## Quickstart

 The quickest way to set this up is using Dan Abramov's [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) project.
 It's what I use for new projects these days.

 If you know how to do that, skip ahead to the [Visualizing data with React.js](#the-meat-start) chapter.
-In the rest of this chapter, I'm going to show you how to get started with the boilerplate project, and explain all the moving parts.
+In the rest of this chapter, I'm going to show you how to get started with the boilerplate project, and explain some of the moving parts that make it tick.

-## NPM for installing dependencies
+## NPM for dependencies and tools

 NPM is node.js’s default package manager.
 Originally developed as a dependency management tool for node.js projects, it's since taken hold of the JavaScript world as a way to manage the tool belt, and with Webpack's growing popularity, a way to manage client-side dependencies as well.